You said:We want good quality and well-maintained social housing for those vulnerable or in housing need.

-We will work with the healthcare provisioning authorities to make sure that in emergencies ambulances and local paramedics are available and able to take patients to the closest geographical Accident and Emergency Units.
+We will work with the healthcare provisioning authorities to make sure that, in emergencies, ambulances and local paramedics are available within an acceptable time and able to take patients to the closest geographical Accident and Emergency Units.

-You said:Our libraries and museums are important and we don’t want them to close.
+You said:Our arts, museums, and libraries are important and we don’t want them reduced or closed.

 You said:We need quality business parks, infrastructure and start-up hubs, and we want to keep our individual shops and cultural centres.

 Uttlesford is a great place to live and work and we will encourage economic growth and high-quality, well-paid local jobs by promoting innovation and entrepreneurship; maximising the employment opportunities at and near the airport; supporting existing businesses; encouraging others to come to Uttlesford and working to improve major infrastructure and digital technology such as broadband speeds.

 We will develop business partnerships that allow Uttlesford companies to benefit from the economic growth of surrounding areas and develop better links with major employment centres such as Cambridge and Harlow.